Who Gets In

 An Immigration Story

 One man’s immigration to the Canadian Prairies in the early 1930s reveals the character of Canada today as sharply as it did long ago.

 Who Gets In is author Norman Ravvin’s pursuit of his grandfather’s first years in Canada.
 It is a deeply personal family memoir born from literary and archival recovery.
-It is also a shocking critique of Canadian immigration policies that directly challenges Canada’s reputation as a tolerant, multicultural country, a criticism that extends to our present moment, as war once again continues to displace millions from their homes.
+It is also a shocking critique of Canadian immigration policies that directly challenges Canada’s reputation as a tolerant, multicultural country, a criticism that extends to our present moment, as intolerance and global events once again continue to displace millions from their homes.

 Praise for Norman Ravvin:

 “A writer of tremendous reach.” —Canadian Literature Quarterly